leagueutils/async-triggers/README.md

 If you find yourself in need of scheduling logic that none of the included triggers can provide, you can easily create a trigger class that fits your needs by importing the `BaseTrigger` from this extension, creating a subclass and overwriting the `next_run`  property.
 The property needs to return a *timezone-aware* `datetime.datetime` object indicating when the trigger should run next based on the current system time.
+If you want to tell the trigger to stop repeating the decorated function and terminate, you can raise `triggers.StopRunning()` from within `next_run` as well.
+This will let the trigger gracefully exit without disrupting the rest of your program.

 ```python3